pabl0xf/airbnb-demo-bootstrap/README.md

 ##Config
-properties.json file can be edited to allow the user set a different HTML <title> and also update the URL API used by the services.
+properties.json file can be edited to allow the user set a different HTML and also update the URL API used by the services.
 By default API is set to localhost:3000 when the project is run in development mode a proxy will translate the url for you (to avoid CORS)

 ##Troubleshooting
 ###Windows